 Is there a limit to how much NC landlords can charge their tenants?

-Yes, North carolina landlords do have a limit on how much they can charge for a security deposit.
-The specific limit for the security deposit in North Carolina is dependent upon the lease term.
+Yes, landlords do have a limit on how much they can charge for a security deposit according to the North Carolina security deposit laws.
+The specific limit for the security deposit in North Carolina is dependent upon the lease term and it has to be reasonable.

 For a weekly lease, security deposits in North Carolina can be no more than the combined rent of two weeks.
 For monthly leases, the maximum a landlord can charge should be the equivalent of one and one half months rent.

 And for leases exceeding one month, North Carolina security deposit limits should be at least the equivalent of two months’ rent.
-As two months' rent could cover the majority of damages in the rental period.
+As two months' rent could cover the majority of damages and costs in the rent period.

 With that being said, a landlord should be aware that single rooms are exempt from such limits, as well as any other rules on security deposits.